Louise-X10/delta-debugging/README.md

 ### Example 3.2

-This boringssl [bug](https://github.com/n132/ARVO-Meta/blob/main/meta/10140.json) has crsh_type "Use-of-uninitialized-value".
+This boringssl [bug](https://github.com/n132/ARVO-Meta/blob/main/meta/10140.json) has crash_type "Use-of-uninitialized-value".
 The crashing input can be directly downloaded from [here](https://oss-fuzz.com/download?testcase_id=5632355033677824).
 To reproduce the bug, run `arvo` in the following Docker container,

 ```
 docker run -it n132/arvo:10140-vul bash